Denver house realtor calls 'total disaster' could sell for more than $400k

 DENVER — A realtor's brutally honest description of a Denver home listed for $429,000 didn't scare away potential buyers from bidding on "one of the worst properties on the market."

-Denver real estate agent Pat Krekel told 9NEWS she lost count of the offers made for the home she described as a "total disaster."
+Denver real estate agent Pat Krekel said she lost count of the offers made for the home she described as a "total disaster."

 The listing Krekel wrote for the home in the University Hills neighborhood appears on Zillow.
 It reads: